COVID-OR/COVID-OR.github.io/PHASE1.md

 ---

-## PLease use the links to the following surveys to complete data input AT DISCHARGE.
+## PLease use the links to the following surveys for data input.
+### Note: these surveys are for retrospective data collection of at discharge data.

-#### PLEASE REMEMBER TO USE THE UNIQUE PATIENT ID eg "CVORW001" that will have been given to you by the study teams.
+#### REMEMBER to use the unique study ID (eg "CVORW001") that will have been given to you by the study team.

 ------------------